This page contains information about transgender populations, support groups and resources for transgender/cross-dressers, their spouses and families.

 The following information is from the UCLA Willams Institute concerning transgender in the US (LINK)

-*There are an estimated 1.6 million people who identify as transgender in the US according to University of California Los Angeles.
-Recent data from the CDC’s Behavior Risk Factor Surveillance System (BRFSS) and Youth Risk Behavior Survey (YRBS) provide an opportunity to update prior population estimates of the number of adults and youth who identify as transgender in the U.S. In 2016 and 2017, the Williams Institute used data from the 2014-15 BRFSS to estimate the number of adults (ages 18 and older) and youth (ages 13 to 17) who identify as transgender.
+As of 2020 there are an estimated 1.6 million people who identify as transgender in the US according to University of California Los Angeles.
+This is less than one percent of the population.
+Recent data provided an opportunity to update prior population estimates.
+The Williams Institute used data from the 2014-15 BRFSS to estimate the number of adults (ages 18 and older) and youth (ages 13 to 17) who identify as transgender.
 Since then, a total of 43 states have used the BRFSS optional gender identity module for at least one year, providing more years of data from more states since these initial estimates.
-Additionally, in 2017, the YRBS, a national survey of high school students, began asking respondents if they are transgender.
-Since 2017, fifteen states have included this question in their YRBS statewide questionnaire.
-In this study, we use data from the 2017 and 2019 YRBS and the 2017- 2020 BRFSS to find that:

 Note from LITC: Of course, availability and acceptance will account for much of the increase overall in youth and adults in the past 15 years, especially with the youth.
 With the current anti-trans environment in 2025, the number of self-identified trans youth (and adults) will more than likely go down as more individuals will be hesitant or fearful in coming out.